 Baseline Sprint

-Best match when the signal is real and needs a fix plan.
-Use this after the free scan or an equivalent repo signal when you need a paid remediation order instead of staying at score-only proof.
-The button opens the /audit fit-review handoff before delivery starts.
+Use when the signal is real and needs a fix plan.
+Use this after the free scan or an equivalent repo signal when you need a paid fix plan instead of staying at a score.
+The request page reviews fit before delivery starts.

 3. Monitor